Explore the Queen City

 Our favorite bites are the mushrooms in foil, griddled baguette with pickle butter, and the fried sandwich.
 (Located Downtown, reservation recommended)

-Saint Francis Apizza is a hidden gem tucked away in East Hyde Park, serving up incredible New Haven style pies from a cozy takeout spot.
-It's so good that even Dave Portnoy hasn't discovered it yet.
+Saint Francis Apizza ($) is a hidden gem tucked away in East Hyde Park, serving up incredible New Haven style pies from a cozy takeout spot.
+It's so good that even Dave Portnoy rated it an 8.1 on the pizza scale!

 You can’t go wrong with the classic cheese pizza and they will even make it with extra char if that’s your thing!
 (Located in Hyde Park, carry-out only)